nus-cs2103-AY2425S1/ip/docs/README.md

 LeBron James - ChatBot keeps you focused and prepared, just like the King on the court.
 Stay organized, stay efficient, and keep dominating your day with LeBron's help!

----

-This plain text README guide provides detailed instructions and examples for users of your LeBron-themed chatbot, using language that ties into LeBron's basketball persona.
-Adjust the descriptions and examples as needed to better fit your chatbot's specific functionality and style.